Local strong Birkhoff conjecture and local spectral rigidity of almost every ellipse: Finite-dimensional matrices for near-circular ellipses

 Now the binomial coefficients do not depend on $p$, so elements in the same column have the same coefficients.
 Since they are non-zero, we can multiply whole columns by their inverses and cancel them.
 Determinant will remain zero.
 Consider the rows of the new matrix:

 Notice that this matrix is just the rotated Vandermonde matrix, and its determinant is nonzero, since

-So, if $q$ has this property, written above, then the dimension of the kernel should fall at least by one.
-Since there are infinite number of those primes, the kernel of the system will become zero at some $h_f$.
-Note that $h_f$ depends only on $q_0$, and does not depend on $e$ or the deformation $\mu$.
+So, if $q_1$ is $q_0$-good, then the dimension of the kernel should fall at least by one.
+Since there are infinite number of those primes, the kernel of the system will become zero at some $r_1$.
+Note that $r_1$ depends only on $q_0$, and does not depend on $e$ or the deformation $\mu$.